Stussyx/auto-annotated-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >+
-      ###### Hello, I'm **James Luis S. Legaspi**, a passionate and
+      <div style="text-align: left">###### Hello, I'm **James Luis S. Legaspi**,
-      detail-oriented graduate of **Immaculate Conception International
-      College**, where I earned my **Bachelor of Science in Information Systems**.
-My academic journey, combined with hands-on experience, has equipped me with a solid foundation in programming, database management, and information systems.
+      a passionate and detail-oriented graduate of **Immaculate Conception International College**, where I earned my **Bachelor of Science in Information Systems**.
+My academic journey, combined with hands-on experience, has equipped me with a solid foundation in programming, database management, and information systems.</div>

       ###### During my internship at **San Gabriel Rural Waterworks and